matthewjz-lyonsk6/notes/README.md

 # 2024-03-03
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These principles serve as guidelines for writing clean, maintainable, and scalable code that's easier to understand, modify, and extend over time.
 They remind us to design modules with a clear purpose, make our code open for extension but closed for modification, ensure classes adhere to the substitutability rule, avoid unnecessary dependencies through interfaces, and invert control by depending on abstractions rather than concretions."

+# 2024-03-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity.
+Write clean, readable code that others (and your future self) can easily understand and maintain.
+Complexity often breeds bugs and inefficiencies.
+Continuously refactor to remove unnecessary complexity, and always consider the long-term implications of your design decisions."

+"Remember, a program is not only executed by machines but also written and read by humans.
+The best code is the one that accomplishes its purpose with minimum complexity and maximum readability."